What is the difference between an e-book and a PDF?

-ABA e-books use the EPUB (.epub) file format for an e-book reader application or a dedicated e-book reader.
-E-book readers allow for text to potentially be changed to make reading on a screen easier.
+ABA e-books use the EPUB (.epub) file format for an e-book reader application or a dedicated e-book reader device.
+E-book readers allow for text to be adjusted to make reading on a screen easier.
 By contrast, PDF (.pdf) files tend to maintain strict "print-like" layouts that can be read on screen or printed.
-PDF files are not re-flowable, their text size cannot be adjusted for display on various devices.
+PDF files are not re-flowable; their text size cannot be adjusted for display on various devices.

 Can I print an e-book?

-E-books are designed to be read on the screen.
-Therefore, while e-books can often be printed, it is generally not recommended.
-A small number of our e-books may restrict printing through Digital Rights Management (DRM).
+E-books are designed to be read on a screen.
+While e-books can be printed, it is generally not recommended.
+A small number of ABA e-books may restrict printing through Digital Rights Management (DRM).

 Why won't my e-book open?

-Our e-books use a EPUB format.
-While EPUB is a widely supported file format, many applications and devices are not designed to work with it.
+ABA e-books use an EPUB format.
+While EPUB is a widely supported file format, some applications and devices do not support that file format.
+Try downloading another format option (if available) or using a different device to access your e-book.

-Will I get CLE Credit for my meeting?
+Will I get CLE Credit for my meeting or event?

-Review the meeting’s website for CLE accreditation information.
+Review the meeting and/or events website for CLE accreditation information.
 State-by-state information on accreditation is available.
-The ABA requests CLE credit for many of its in-person meetings, webinars and some on-demand products.
+The ABA requests CLE credit for many of its in-person meetings, webinars, virtual events, and on-demand products.
 States typically decide on CLE qualification 4-8 weeks after the program application is submitted.
 For many live events, credit approval is not received prior to the program.

 Write or Speak for the ABA